Forte (horse): 2023: three-year-old season

 On the same day that Forte was placed on the KHRC vet's list, The New York Times reported that the horse failed a post-race drug test following his victory in the 2022 Hopeful Stakes.
 A formal hearing on the matter was held on May 10.
 According to a spokesperson for the New York State Gaming Commission, the hearing was delayed repeatedly at the request of counsel representing trainer Todd Pletcher and because of difficulties obtaining split-sample drug test results.
 On May 11, Pletcher's legal team told media outlets, including Daily Racing Form, that New York stewards had disqualified Forte from his win in the Hopeful for the post-race presence of meloxicam.
 Additionally, Pletcher was issued a 10-day suspension and fined $1,000.
-The connections of Forte have appealed the ruling, with Pletcher's legal team disputing statements made by the State Gaming Commission about the delays in the proceedings.
+The connections of Forte appealed the ruling, with Pletcher's legal team disputing statements made by the State Gaming Commission about the delays in the proceedings.
 Co-owner Mike Repole said that he would file a lawsuit if the disqualification was not overturned, saying that the regulatory action "defines epic incompetence."
 He was also considering legal action against the Times for reporting the positive test as "doping."
+In June 2026 Pletcher's appeal was denied by the Appellate Division of the New York Supreme Court, and he served the 10-day suspension.

 On May 21, Pletcher worked Forte on the Belmont Park training track.
 Following the workout, Repole said that the colt would be pointed to the Belmont Stakes on June 10.
 Forte got up to finish second after running five wide on the far turn and entering the stretch seven wide.
 Pletcher said that it was a "tough six weeks," referring to Forte's scratch from the Kentucky Derby, but said that he was proud of how the horse ran in the Belmont.

 Forte was then pointed to a summer campaign beginning with the Jim Dandy Stakes at Saratoga, a stakes race that is the local prep for the Travers Stakes.
 Starting from post two in a short field of five, the 3-4 favorite sat third behind Saudi Crown and Angel of Empire for much of the race before closing in the stretch to nip Saudi Crown by a nose at the wire.
 There was an inquiry by the stewards into the stretch run investigating contact among the top finishers, but the results were allowed to stand.
 Forte then went to the Travers and finished fourth as the 8-5 favorite, beaten eight lengths by Belmont Stakes winner Arcangelo.
 Repole said that Forte didn't have his usual powerful stretch run, noting that he was in the spot Repole wanted him to be in but that he "just kind of leveled off."